nishonow/platformer-game/Readme.md

 * New Levels: Added 4 extra levels to the game.

-* New Game Elements: TODO
+* New Game Elements: Added traps

 * Next Level Screen: Added new screen to move to next level if player does not have enough coins programm load the same level untill player has enough coins.